 It is important to understand that a cell phone, iPad, or Android tablet are not acceptable devices.
 These devices are not designed for the efficient production of documents.

-You will find information about device specifications, recommended devices, and FAQ’s on this page.
-After visiting this page, if questions remain please contact Mr. Matt McClintock (email@example.com) with any device questions or Kevin Wilaby (firstname.lastname@example.org) with any questions regarding the move to BYOD.
+You will find information about device specifications, recommended devices, and FAQ’s below.
+After reviewing this information, if questions remain please contact Mr. Matt McClintock (email@example.com) with any device questions or Kevin Wilaby (firstname.lastname@example.org) with any questions regarding the BYOD program.

 FAQs (Frequently Asked Questions):